 August 30, 1957…Ten Years Of “Kukla, Fran & Ollie” Come To An End

-At the link is KFO creator Burr Tillstrom’s timeline of the shows milestones, starting with their October 13, 1947 debut as “The Junior Jamboree” on WBKB in Chicago, to their last show, which was also on WBKB.
+Under the last photo here is the full 10-year Timeline created by the show’s creator Burr Tillstrom.
+This shows the KFO’s milestones, starting with their October 13, 1947, debut as “The Junior Jamboree” on WBKB in Chicago, to their last show, which was also on WBKB.
+Out thanks to well-known Chicago area historian Rich Samuels for this information which is copied from his site at A Kuklapolitan Chronology

 In the five years that the show ran on NBC nationally, fan mail averaged 5,000 letters a day, and the show’s ratings rivaled Milton Burle’s and even Ed Sullivan’s at CBS.
 Be sure and click through the attached images…there is a surprise on one of them.